-Welcome to my CPA Exam Guide!
-My name is Jess, and if you are brand new to the CPA exam process or struggling through it after recent setbacks, this is the guide for you!
-I am confident that you will appreciate the information in this guide and that it will help you in your mission to PASS the CPA exam.
+Whether you are brand new to the CPA exam process or currently studying for your upcoming test, this is the CPA exam guide for you!
+I am confident that you will appreciate the information in this guide and that it will help you in your mission to BEAT the CPA Exam.

-If you want a six-month plan that lays out how you can go from no CPA knowledge whatsoever to becoming certified, look no further.
+If you want the perfect six-month study plan that lays out how you can go from having no CPA knowledge whatsoever to becoming certified, look no further.